 FTX Pre-Mortem Overview

-In mid November, FTX International became effectively insolvent.
+In mid November, FTX International ran into a liquidity crisis.
 The FTX saga, at the end of the day, is somewhere between that of Voyager and Celsius.

 Three things combined together to cause the implosion:

 a) Over the course of 2021, Alameda’s balance sheet grew to roughly $100b of Net Asset Value, $8b of net borrowing (leverage), and $7b of liquidity on hand.